 One school of thought says that navy trousers are better served by brown shoes, while the other says that combining two such classics will result in a simple, elegant, understated outfit.

 Generally speaking, we advise brown shoes be worn with navy trousers.
 That said, we have a realistic view of the world at Bespoke Unit and understand that there are different strokes for different folks.

-Some men have professional restrictions on what they can wear to the office -think government or very conservative law firms- and as such will wear black shoes.
+Indeed, some men have professional restrictions on what they can wear to the office.
+For instance, government positions or very conservative law firms have strict dress codes.
+As such, they will also wear black shoes.
 Your call.

 If you’re going to wear black shoes with an Earth-toned trouser, make it a tan trouser.
 While it would be better complemented by brown, black and tan has its own charm and will look fine if you insist on wearing black shoes.

 White trousers will take to any shoe color.
 Just make sure it’s a summer evening if you’re going to pair them with black shoes.

 Another summery pant shade, medium blue will pair nicely with black particularly after the sun goes down.
 Still, brown would be better.